vanessa-ariel/bootstrap/README.md

-GETTING STARTED WITH BOOTSTRAP
+#GETTING STARTED WITH BOOTSTRAP - Personal notes

-Download node
+##Download node
-node -v -> to check if node is installed npm init -> to start using npm hit ENTER to go through all sections
+1.node -v -> to check if node is installed
-Add author name
+2.npm init -> to start using npm (hit ENTER to go through all sections) 3.Add info
-npm install bootstrap -> Install usign npm - Other options are using the link or downloading on the browser
+4.npm install bootstrap -> Install using npm - Other options are using the link or downloading on the browser 5.Insert file links into index.html

-Bootstrap
+##Bootstrap

-Dist folder - everything that will be used on the website goes here Src folder - minified version
++Dist folder - everything that will be used on the website goes here +Src folder - minified version

-Jquery
+##Jquery
 npm install jquery - needs to add jquery when using bootstrap, don't forget to add jquery link before bootstrap because bootstrap is all written in jquery